sho-hata/tparagen/README.md

 # tparagen
-tparagen insert `testing.T.Parallel()` in a test function in a specific source file or in an entire directory.
+tparagen insert `testing/T.Parallel()` in a test function in a specific source file or in an entire directory.

 [![ci](https://github.com/sho-hata/tparagen/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/sho-hata/tparagen/actions/workflows/ci.yml)

 ## Background
-To run go tests in parallel, you need to insert `testing.T.Parallel()` into the main/sub test you want to run in parallel.
+To run go tests in parallel, you need to insert `testing/T.Parallel()` into the main/sub test you want to run in parallel.

 ```go
 func SampleTest(t *testing.T) {